 Current NYCHA Section 8 tenants must go through an annual recertification process, which includes reporting their income and assets.
 They're also required to report any changes in household size within a 30-day window.
 If tenants don't recertify, allow periodic NYCHA inspections of their apartment, and comply with the terms of their lease, they could be kicked out of the program.

 The city's Department of Housing Preservation and Development also administers Section 8, serving households throughout the city.
 Again, HPD's site notes that applications are not open to the general public.
 Instead, renters are referred through other programs.

 Under the agency's housing choice voucher process, approved tenants are issued a voucher, find an apartment that suits their household size, and have their landlord complete paperwork, according to the HPD Section 8 handbook.
 The agency inspects the apartment to ensure that it is safe, habitable, and charging a reasonable rent for its size and location.

-The Division of Housing and Community Renewal, a state agency, administers a Section 8 housing-choice voucher program in the city but, as with NYCHA, its waiting list is closed and its website says, "There are no immediate plans for re-opening that list in the near future.”
+The Division of Housing and Community Renewal, a state agency, administers the Section 8 voucher program in NYC through its Subsidy Services Bureau.
+However, the website states “the wait list for the program is closed with no immediate plans for re-opening it in the near future.”